 The Intensive English Program (IEP) is an academic support service designed to help international students enhance their academic success by improving their English language proficiency and increasing their familiarity with US culture.
-Small classes and individual attention characterize Drake's IEP, where intermediate and advanced level courses are offered year-round.
-Course placement will be based on the Test of English as a Foreign Language (TOEFL).
+Small classes and individual attention characterize Drake's IEP, where intermediate and advanced level courses are offered.
+Course placement will be based on scores received through an English proficiency exam, such as TOEFL, IELTS, or Duolingo English Test.

 This program is designed with the flexibility to move students from one level to another should it be determined that is in their best interest.